BioData/LabguruR/README.md

 The goal of LabguruR is to allow researchers, data scientists, bioniformaticians to directly communicate with Labguru.
 Currently the package allows you to pull and push datasets and visualizations.
-The currrent package is in development and you can add tickets and issues;
+The currrent package is under development and you can add tickets and issues;

 ## Installation